Bruce Ellington

-Bruce Ellington (born August 22, 1991) is a former American football wide receiver.
-He played college football at South Carolina and was drafted by the San Francisco 49ers in the fourth round of the 2014 NFL Draft.
+Bruce Ellington (born August 22, 1991) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the South Carolina Gamecocks and was selected by the San Francisco 49ers in the fourth round of the 2014 NFL draft.

-High school career
+Early life

-In high school, Ellington played both basketball and American football at Moncks Corner (SC) Berkeley located in Moncks Corner, South Carolina.
+In high school, Ellington played both basketball and football at Moncks Corner (SC) Berkeley located in Moncks Corner, South Carolina.
 Ellington attended the same high school as his cousin, Andre Ellington.
 In 2009, Ellington played quarterback and led the Stags to the Division II-AAAA state championship in 2009 as a quarterback for head coach Jerry Brown.
 In the 2009 state championship game, Ellington rushed for four touchdowns.
 Ellington was a finalist for South Carolina's "Mr. Football" as well.
 On the hardwood as a senior, Ellington averaged 22 points, eight rebounds, and six assists per game and was named the South Carolina Coaches Association 4A Player of the Year, the Region 7-4A Player of the Year, and the Post and Courier Athlete of the Year.
 Ellington was a McDonald's All-America nominee following his senior season.
 As a basketball recruit, Ellington was rated as a four-star recruit by ESPN (93 overall rating) and a four-star recruit by Rivals (24th-ranked point guard and 96th-ranked player overall).
 As a football recruit, ESPN rated Ellington as a four-star recruit as well and listed him as an athlete.

 College career

-Ellington played both basketball and American football at the University of South Carolina.
+Ellington played both basketball and football at the University of South Carolina.
 After playing only basketball in the 2010 season, he joined the football team in 2011 and played both sports throughout his college career.
 As a football player, he had 106 career receptions for 1,586 yards and 16 touchdowns.
 As a basketball player, he averaged 11.2 points, 2.7 rebounds, three assists, and one steal per game.

-Ellington announced on January 3, 2014 that he would forgo his senior season and enter the 2014 NFL Draft.
+Ellington announced on January 3, 2014, that he would forgo his senior season and enter the 2014 NFL draft.
 Although Ellington would forgo his senior season, he was still able to graduate with a degree in sociology during the 3 and 1/2 years that he was at the University of South Carolina.